 Through the Kickoff Public Hearing, five (5) Consolidated Plan Workgroup meetings (described below), seven (7) community meetings/public input sessions, and thirteen (13) stakeholder consultations, 181 [unduplicated] persons and 84 [unduplicated] agencies/groups/organizations participated in the development of the Consolidated Plan.
 Additional input on the development of the draft Plan was obtained through a countywide survey that generated 201 responses.
-Comments on the draft Consolidated Plan will be obtained during the 30-day public comment period and at 4 public hearings to be held during this time.
-The final Consolidated Plan will reflect comments obtained through these efforts along with analyses of local, state, and national data and local plans and reports.
+Comments on the draft Consolidated Plan were obtained during the 30-day public comment period and at 4 public hearings held during this time.
+The final Consolidated Plan reflects comments obtained through these efforts along with analyses of local, state, and national data and local plans and reports.